ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-19-NLP_InterViewQuestion.md

 ->**Chatbot**

 #### How would you build a POS tagger from scratch given a corpus of annotated sentences?
 How would you deal with unknown words?
+1.

+2. Consider the following analysis involving  woman  (a noun),  bought  (a verb),  over  (a preposition), and  the  (a determiner).
+The  text.similar()  method takes a word  w, finds all contexts  w1w  w2, then finds all words  w'  that appear in the same context, i.e.  w1w'w2.

+If we have big enough corpus we can find enough past date support our analysis.

 ####  How would you train a model that identifies whether the word “Apple” in a sentence belongs to the fruit or the company?